bbatsov/emacsredux/_posts/2020-07-16-running-emacs-with-systemd.md

 export VISUAL='emacsclient -t'
 ```

-I typically add two more aliases just to be on the safe side:
+I typically add two more aliases just to be on the safe side:[^1]

 ``` shell
 alias vi='emacsclient -t'